-Skillet Fried Potatoes with Bacon and Eggs
+Skillet Fried Potato Hash with Bacon and Eggs

 * This is a sponsored post, created in partnership with the American Egg Board.

 I believe in the high-quality protein goodness of eggs.
 You’ll find me eating eggs for breakfast and/or lunch, at least a few times every single week.

 Scrambled, fried, baked, hard-boiled, deviled, poached, pickled, chopped in egg salad, served with a plate of fresh greens…I like ALL of the versatile possibilities.
 But especially with some fried potatoes!

 May is National Egg Month.
 I’m honored that the American Egg Board has asked me to share a few of the ways I enjoy eggs!

 All my favorite breakfast-y things come together for a happy little reunion in this recipe for skillet fried potatoes with bacon and eggs.

 This skillet recipe features all the core ingredients of an old-fashioned American breakfast:

 The only other items you’ll need for this recipe are:

 - seasonings: seasoned salt (such as Lawry’s), kosher salt, and black pepper